DVSwitch/Analog_Bridge/logrotate/logrotate.md

-Create a empty base log file.
+Create a empty base log file, in the log directory.

 Example: touch MMDVM_Bridge.log